TeknooSoftware/states/docs/howto/behavior.md

 Used collectively, these two methods allow developers to add dynamically methods on objects, rebind the variable `$this` to these objects and static to theirs classnames.

 This library reuses this behavior to implement states.
-A stated class is a virtual PHP class, composed of several standard PHP classes :
+A stated class is a extended PHP class, composed of several standard PHP classes :

-*   one standard PHP class by state, implementing the StateInterface..
+*   One standard PHP class by state, implementing the StateInterface, managing methods available for each state.
-*   a central standard PHP class, called proxy, used to represent stated class instances (from stated classes).
-    $this referencing these proxy.
+*   A main standard PHP class, called proxy, implementing the ProxyInterface via the ProxyTrait, extended to represent stated class instances (from stated classes). $this referencing these proxy.
-*   Each state class must be declared into the proxy class, via the static method `statesListDeclaration()`.
+*   With the ProxyTrait implementation, each state class must be declared into the proxy class, via the protected static method `statesListDeclaration()`.

 During proxy instantiating, the proxy finds and loads all states declared.